Aikido Octal Stereo Rev F

 The boards hold two coupling capacitors, each finding its own 1M resistor to ground.
 The idea here is that you can select (via a rotary switch) between C3a or C3b or both capacitors in parallel.
 Why?
 One coupling capacitor can be Teflon and the other oil, or polypropylene or wax and paper….
 As they used to sing in a candy bar commercial: “Sometimes you feel like a nut; sometimes you don't.” each type of capacitor has its virtues and failings.
 So, use one type of coupling capacitors for old Frank Sinatra recordings and the other for string quartets.
 Or the same flavor capacitor can fill both spots: one capacitor would set a low-frequency cutoff of 80Hz for background or late night listening; the other capacitor, 5Hz for full range listening.
 Or if you have found the perfect type of coupling capacitor, the two capacitors could be hardwired together on the PCB, one acting as a bypass capacitor for the other.

 The Aikido Octal stereo FR-4 PCB is extra thick, 0.094 inches (inserting and pulling tubes from their sockets won't bend or break this board), double-sided, with plated-through heavy 2oz copper traces.
-In addition, the PCB is lovingly and expensively made in the USA.
-The boards are 6 by 6 inches, with five mounting holes, which helps to prevent excessive PCB bending while inserting and pulling tubes from their sockets.
+The boards are 6.5 by 6.3 inches, with five mounting holes, which helps to prevent excessive PCB bending while inserting and pulling tubes from their sockets.

 This latest Aikido PCB does incorporate a few small improvements, such as the two output coupling capacitors (which I deem essential) and the ability to be configured as an Aikido Push-Pull circuit, which is perfect for those wishing to build a tube headphone amplifier for high-impedance cans.
 Of course, the Aikido Octal stereo board is not limited to this one application by any means.
 Line stages, single-ended power amplifier front-ends, tube-based mixers, I-to-V converters—all are possible with this Aikido PCB.